hpssjellis/ai-q/README.md

 **Types of Screen-Addicted Students and IMHO (in my humble opinion) How to Teach Them:**

 1. **Producers (5-20%)**
    University or trade-bound students that can do and solve almost anything.
 They are stable, can play instruments, write, learn, read, play sports, help others, and thrive with or without AI.
-They may have overcome significant hurdles and use AI to enhance their learning.
+They may have overcome significant hurdles and may use AI to simplify and enhance their learning.
 Increased technology has allowed significant growth in the number of truly capable students.
-These students need to be continuously challenged at their level to further their development.
+These students may need to be continuously challenged at their level to further their development.
 Challenging these students, does not, and should not, take much effort from the teacher.
+These students are able to help themselves and others and should be encouraged to work for a better tomorrow and humanity.

    **Educational Goals:**